 The world’s strongest navies represent decades or even centuries of strategy, sacrifice, modernization, and maritime tradition.

-These rankings reflect the navies with the reach, balance, technology, and operational strength to influence international events.
+These rankings reflect fleets with the reach, balance, technology, and operational strength to influence international events.
+They protect trade routes, project power, deter conflict, support allies, and respond when crises unfold at sea.

-And behind every destroyer, carrier, patrol ship, and submarine is something deeper than military capability alone: identity.
-Hull markings, ship crests, naval insignia, and commemorative traditions continue to matter because they preserve the stories carried by the sailors who serve aboard them.
+Behind every destroyer, carrier, patrol ship, and submarine is something deeper than military capability alone: identity.
+Hull markings, ship crests, naval insignia, command traditions, and commemorative traditions preserve the stories carried by the sailors who serve aboard them.